312,99 €

 • Gebundenes Buch

-The Routledge History of Literature in English covers the main developments in the history of British and Irish literature from AD 600 to the present day.
-Accompanying language notes explore the interrelationships between language and literature, emphasising the growth of literary writing, its traditions, conventions and changing characteristics.
+The Routledge History of Literature in English covers the main developments in the history of British and Irish literature, with accompanying language notes which explore the interrelationships between language and literature at each stage.
+With a span from AD 600 to the present day, it emphasises the growth of literary writing, its traditions, conventions and changing characteristics, and includes literature from the margins, both geographical and cultural.
 Extensive quotations from poetry, prose and drama underpin the narrative.
-With a new chapter on novels, drama and poetry in the 21st century and an extensive companion website, The Routledge History of Literature in English will be an invaluable reference for any student of English literature and language.…mehr
+The third edition covers recent developments in literary and…mehr

 Produktbeschreibung